rietta/TwoFactorTapa/voice-over-script.md

 ##### Gemfile
 [CODE EDITOR SCREEN CAP]

-I've added 4 gems to the default Gemfile that Rails new provided.
+I've added a few gems to Gemfile:

-- devise
+- devise for user authentication
 - devise-two-factor
 - and a library to natively generate QR codes without leaking secrets to some web API